 Mountjoy certainly didn’t skimp on numbers.
 At least 4’000 infantry and 600 cavalry, maybe more, were packed into the boats, some of them taken from the garrison of Carrickfergus, which was a stopping point on the way.
-The Irish had no real ability to challenge English dominance of the waves, another point in the plans favour, so little could have been done to stop the expedition even if the rebels had known about it.
+The Irish had no real ability to challenge English dominance of the waves, another point in the plans favour, so little could have been done to stop the expedition on the sea even if the rebels had known about it.

-The English, under an experienced commander in Henry Docwra, set to creating a defensive posture immediately.
+His force set to creating a defensive posture immediately.
 Three separate forts were made, one on the Tyrone side, and two on the other.
-The most important was at Culmore, Tyrconnell, not far from the initial landings, but others were set up at the sites of old castles and at what was, at this point in history, the small urban settlement of Derry, soon to be significantly enlarged.
+The most important was at Culmore, Tyrconnell, not far from the initial landings, but others were set up at the sites of old castles and at what was, at this point in history, the small urban settlement of Derry, soon to be significantly enlarged at Docwra’s direction (earning him the disputed title of “founder of Derry”).
 The English dug trenches, assembled earth walls, constructed ramparts and took whatever material was at hand to improve them, including the remains of several old churches.

 Docwra garrisoned all three of the forts under his command with substantial numbers of troops, ready to try and hold them all.
 The English mentality was pre-dominantly defensive, as these fortifications were expected to hold out far from friendly territory for a long time, a distraction for the rebels that they could not ignore.
 In terms of offensive movement, this English force limited itself to the immediate area around their forts, unwilling to travel out any further and risk being surrounded and cut off.

 Hugh Roe travelled south, gathered the greater part of those loyal to him, and embarked on yet another monster raid and plundering of Connacht and Thomond.
 By all accounts, he did so almost without any opposition, taking what he wanted, when he wanted.
 Thomond and its people were no cravens, but it may simply have been better to absorb these assaults rather than risk serious loss with defeat in battle.
-Hugh Roe spent several weeks at this, before wandering back to the siege works to inspect what was going on.
-At this time, in one of the only bits of active warfare for the area, his led a cavalry ambush on a group of English soldiers grazing their horses.
+Hugh Roe spent several weeks at this, before riding back to the siege works to inspect what was going on.
+At this time, in one of the only bits of active warfare for the area, he led a cavalry ambush on a group of English soldiers grazing their horses.
 One of this group was Henry Docwra himself, who was badly wounded by an O’Donnell family member who may actually have been Hugh Roe’s son (also Hugh).
 Docwra survived, but lost many horses on this raid, and the hard-pressed English rarely ventured from their forts afterward.

-Again, Hugh Roe quickly grew restless with siegework and after only a few weeks was off on another great raid in October, along the same path as the one before.
+Again, O’Donnell quickly grew restless with siegework and after only a few weeks was off on another great raid in October, along the same path as the one before.
 Hugh O’Neill had achieved some partial success to the south-east (more next week), so he may have felt that such a move was covered.
 He was badly mistaken, as events were suddenly about to go beyond his control.

 We’ll probably never know just what was promised to Niall, whether it was position, money or both.
 We know that Niall had been a rival of Hugh Roe’s when it came to the Tyrconnell chieftainship, and was unhappy with the loss of some his lands in the nearby area.
-Whatever it was, the temptation proved too much and Niall – along with his brothers, a substantial number of powerful O’Donnell members – changed sides and ended the siege of the Lough Foyle forts.
+Whatever it was, the temptation proved too much and Niall – along with his brothers, a substantial number of powerful O’Donnell family members – changed sides and ended the siege of the Lough Foyle forts.
 He allowed supplies to be let through to the English and was soon marching in step with them.
-The first target was the O’Donnell town of Lifford, just to the south of Lough Foyle, which had once been a fairly substantial fortress of Tyrconnell – and Niall Garbh.
+The first target was the O’Donnell town of Lifford, just to the south of Lough Foyle, which had once been a fairly substantial fortress of Tyrconnell, under Niall Garbh.
 Originally designed to act as a bulwark against attacks from Tyrone, Lifford was by now a substandard defensive point.
-The meagre garrison there now was quickly brushed aside by the thousands of Anglo-Irish troops that arrived and soon the English were once again building improved fortifications.
+The meagre garrison there was quickly brushed aside by the thousands of Anglo-Irish troops that arrived and soon the English were once again building improved fortifications.

-By the time Hugh Roe’s army had assembled outside Lifford, the defences had been improved and the Anglo-Irish were embedded behind them, impossible to root out and defeat without significant loss.
+By the time Hugh Roe’s army had assembled fully outside Lifford, the defences had been improved and the Anglo-Irish were embedded behind them, impossible to root out and defeat without significant loss.
 Hugh Roe did what he could in the circumstances, sending out spies, moving his siege lines as close as he could in order to protect nearby farms, guarding all roads and paths zealously, but it could not be denied that he had been placed in an awkward position.
-Only once, late in October, did battle come to pass, as an English sortie did so damage to O’Donnell’s lines, with forces under Niall being responsible for the death of Hugh Roe’s brother, Manus.
+Only once, late in October, did fighting come to pass, as an English sortie did some damage to O’Donnell’s lines, with forces under Niall being responsible for the death of Hugh Roe’s brother, Manus.
 Tyrconnell could at least be happy with its infantry, which withstood an English cavalry charge and then forced the same horses into a headlong retreat.

 After a month of this siege, the weather began to deteriorate.
 Facing a harsh winter, Hugh Roe had no choice but to uproot his army and move them to a more liveable spot west of Lifford, where they could make their own fortifications to see out the chilly months.
 As such the siege was largely broken, and the Anglo-Irish had survived.